symfony/symfony-docs/cookbook/event_dispatcher/event_listener.rst

 that in two different ways: creating an event listener or an event subscriber.

 The examples of this article only use the ``KernelEvents::EXCEPTION`` event for consistency purposes.
-In your own application you can use any event and even mix several of them in the same subscriber.
+In your own application, you can use any event and even mix several of them in the same subscriber.

 Creating an Event Listener